My Little Pony: Equestria Girls – Rollercoaster of Friendship: Plot

 Rarity finds Applejack and tells her that they cannot let Vignette perform at the cost of losing their friends.
-Rarity understands this and helps Applejack solve the problem.
-They phone call their friends, and when Applejack opens a door, she sees the white room where her friends were trapped and reconciles with them.
-They then plot to stop Vignette's parade.
-They come on the stage and warn Vignette, but she does not care about them.
+They phone call their friends, and when Applejack opens a door, they find her friends trapped in a room in the park.
+Believing Vignette will teleport anything she does not like into the room, they head to the parade to stop her.
 All the Rainbooms use Equestrian Magic and release a Rainbow Laser to free Vignette's phone from the Zapping Magic.
 Vignette feels devastated, and tells that she did this because she had the philosophy of "BYBB" (Be Yourself But Better).
 Rarity then explains that we must not be better at the cost of harming our friends.
 Vignette then reveals that despite having so many fans, she does not have any friends.
-Rarity and Applejack offer friendship, and things end on a happy note with the Rainbooms performing the song "Side by Side" at the parade, led by Rarity and Applejack, and having loads of fun at the amusement park.
+Rarity and Applejack offer friendship, and things end on a happy note with the Rainbooms performing the song "Photo Booth" at the parade, led by Rarity and Applejack, and having loads of fun at the amusement park.